siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 from causality; it is increasing freedom from immediate external determination through internal organization.

+This is also why self-determination is real without being magical.
+A self-determining loop is not independent of everything around it.
+It still depends on support, history, nourishment, coupling, and constraint.
+What changes is the locus of steering.
+The loop increasingly acts from its own carried organization rather than merely as a consequence of the latest environmental push.

+The point applies within one species as well as across species.
+Different human beings are not equally alive in this operational sense at every moment.
+Some are more inwardly organized, more value-steered, more capable of revising themselves, and less captured by immediate external command.
+TEOS treats that variation as a real difference in selfhood's depth, not as an insult, not as a moral rank, and not as a second substance appearing in some and not in others.

 Once agency is understood this way, determinism no longer abolishes it.
 The old opposition is closed.